Actindo-AG/Documentation/PIM/API/01_Overview.md

 To send requests to the *Actindo Core1 Platform* API endpoints, you can use an external API tool, such as Postman.
 For detailed information on download, configuration, and basic functions, see the [Postman](https://www.postman.com/ "[https://www.postman.com/]") website.

-Before you can send requests to the *Actindo Core1 OpenAPI* with Postman, you have to set it up to interact with your system.
+Before you can send requests to the *Actindo Core1 OpenAPI* with Postman, you have to set it up to interact with your instance.

 ### Define the headers